InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ## Best Practices

 - Use `TransactionOperation` for multiple operations and to ensure atomicity incase issues arise.
-- Leverage `BatchOperation` for large-scale data processing to optimize performance.
+- Leverage `BatchOperation` for large-scale operations to optimize performance.
 - Using interval commits to avoid overflowing the transaction buffer
 - Utilize named bindings as they ensure the correct JSONObject values will be used.

 ## Further Reading